TagineerDai/LibHIR/README.md

 	config.close()
 ```

-  After the modification, you could use the static HIRConfig object cfg declared in `HIR.h`.
-Firstly you have to initialize it by:
+  Then, you can use the static HIRConfig object cfg declared in `HIR.h`.
+Firstly, you have to initialize it by using:

 ```cpp
 //HIRTrain.cpp